 You can perform the operating system upgrade on the second subcluster, if required.
 Refer to the operating system's documentation for more information.

-Before you perform the operating system upgrade, make sure to disable VCS, VXFEN.
-GAB. and LLT.
+Before you perform the operating system upgrade, make sure that you disable VCS, VXFEN, GAB, and LLT and prevent the LLT from starting automatically when the nodes start.
+For example, you can do the following: